sw-code/sw-code.github.io/_posts/2023-11-17-transactional-outbox.md

 To simulate errors in event sending, utilize the `/failing-events` endpoint.
 This endpoint generates a `FailingEvent` and attempts to send it to RabbitMQ.
 The `RabbitMqSender` is programmed to mimic an error by intentionally failing once for each instance of `FailingEvent`.

+Play around and have fun exploring the outbox pattern!

 # Conclusion